 Why Lock Picking, or Lock Sport⚓︎

-I want to be clear, I’ve picked up this hobby as it intrigues me, not because I have criminal intent.
+I would like to be clear, I’ve chosen up this hobby as it intrigues me, not because I have criminal intent.
 Security by obscurity is not security, and knowing how to pick a lock does not make you a criminal.
 Understanding how to secure your technology, money, toys, and family is something everyone should know more about.

 Rules of Ethics⚓︎